trizen/trizen/README.md

-    -S, --sync      : install a package (see: trizen -Sh) -C, --comments  : outputs AUR comments for a package -G, --get       : clones a package in the current directory (see: trizen -Gh) -R, --remove    : removes packages (see: pacman -Rh) -Q, --query     : query locally-installed packages (see: pacman -Qh) -U, --upgrade   : install built packages from '--clone-dir' or `pwd`
+    -S, --sync      : install a package (see: trizen -Sh) -C, --comments  : outputs AUR comments for a package -G, --get       : clones a package in the current directory -R, --remove    : removes packages (see: pacman -Rh) -Q, --query     : query locally-installed packages (see: pacman -Qh) -U, --upgrade   : install built packages from '--clone-dir' or `pwd`